On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Introduction

-\section{Introduction}
+\chapter{Introduction}

-We are concerned with non-autonomous iteration of bounded sequences of polynomials, a field in complex dynamics.
+This work is concerned with non-autonomous iteration of bounded sequences of polynomials, a relatively new area of complex dynamics.
 In classical complex dynamics, one studies the iteration of a (fixed) rational function on the Riemann sphere.
-Often in applications of dynamical systems, noise is introduced, and thus it is natural to consider the iteration where the function at each stage is allowed to vary.
-Here, we study the situation where the functions being applied are polynomials with appropriate bounds on the coefficients and degrees. \\
+Often in applications of dynamical systems, noise is introduced, and thus it is natural to consider a scheme of iteration where the function at each stage is allowed to vary.
+Here we study the situation where the functions being applied are polynomials with appropriate bounds on the degrees and coefficients.

 Non-Autonomous Iteration, in our context, was first studied by Fornaess and Sibony \cite{FS} and also by Sester, Sumi and others who were working in the closely related area of skew-products \cite{Ses, Sumi1, Sumi2, Sumi3, Sumi4}.
-Further work was done by Rainer Br\"uck, Stefan Reitz, Matthias B\"uger \cite{BBR, BR1, BR2, BUG}, and Michael Benedicks among others. \\
+Further work was done by Rainer Br\"uck, Stefan Reitz, Matthias B\"uger \cite{BR2, BR1, BBR, BUG}, Michael Benedicks, and the first author \cite{Com4, Com5, Com6, Com8, ComW}, among others.

 One of the main topics of interest in non-autonomous iteration is discovering which results in classical complex dynamics generalize to the non-autonomous setting and which do not.
-For instance, the former author proved there is a generalization of the Sullivan Straightening Theorem \cite{CG,DH2,Com12}, while Sullivan's Non-Wandering Theorem \cite{Sul, CG} no longer holds in this context \cite{Com3}.
-One can construct polynomial sequences which provide counter examples or that have interesting properties in their own right.
+For instance, the former author proved there is a generalization of the Sullivan Straightening Theorem \cite{CG,Com12,DH2}, while Sullivan's Non-Wandering Theorem \cite{CG, Sul} no longer holds in this context \cite{Com3}.
+One can thus construct polynomial sequences which either provide counterexamples or have interesting properties in their own right.

-\subsection{Non-Autonomous Iteration}
+\section{Non-Autonomous Iteration}

-Following \cite{Com12}, let $d \ge 2$, $M \geq 0$, $K \geq 1$ and let $\Pm$ be a sequence of polynomials where each $P_m(z) = a_{d_m,m}z^{d_m} + a_{d_m-1,m}z^{d_m-1} + \cdots \cdots + a_{1,m}z + a_{0,m}$ is a polynomial of degree $2 \leq d_m \leq d$ whose coefficients satisfy
+Following \cite{Com12, FS}, let $d \ge 2$, $M \geq 0$, $K \geq 1$, and let $\Pm$ be a sequence of polynomials where each $P_m(z) = a_{d_m,m}z^{d_m} + a_{d_m-1,m}z^{d_m-1} + \cdots \cdots + a_{1,m}z + a_{0,m}$ is a polynomial of degree $2 \leq d_m \leq d$ whose coefficients satisfy

 Such sequences are called \emph{bounded sequences of polynomials} or simply \emph{bounded sequences}.
-For a constant $C>0$, we will say that a bounded sequence is \textit{$C$-bounded} if all of the coefficients in the sequence are bounded above in modulus by $C$.
+For a constant $C\ge1$, we will say that a bounded sequence is \textit{$C$-bounded} if all of the coefficients in the sequence are bounded above in absolute value by $C$ while the leading coefficients are also bounded below in absolute value by $\tfrac{1}{C}$.